murkl/arch-os/docs/README.md

 ## Arch OS Presets

-Select one of these presets (prompted in the installer) to install your customized Arch OS Base.
+Select one of these presets (prompted in the installer) to install your customized Arch Linux base.

 - `desktop`: GNOME Desktop + Graphics Driver + Extras + Core
 - `core`: Minimal Arch Linux (only tty with ~150 preinstalled packages)